favourch/coretabs-academy/README.md

-# What is this ?
+# What is this?
-This repository contains the official website of Coretabs Academy: www.coretabs.net
+This repository contains the official website (www.coretabs.net) of Coretabs Academy, an online, modern, and open-source software development academy aims to provide clear learning-paths.

 # Contribution